-Thanks to support from donors and foundations through the FORWARD! campaign, this critical renovation will allow library staff to better serve researchers who visit OHS in person as well as more efficiently facilitate the thousands of remote reference requests we receive each year.
+Thanks to support from individuals and foundations through the FORWARD! campaign, this critical renovation will allow library staff to better serve researchers who visit OHS in person as well as more efficiently answer the thousands of research inquiries we receive by email and phone each year.

-The Collaborative Learning Lab will be a creative space where small groups of students, educators, researchers, community members, and archives professionals can share knowledge, explore the library’s vast resources, and make discoveries that expand our knowledge about Oregon’s complex history.
+- A collaborative learning lab that serves as a creative, flexible space where small groups of students, educators, researchers, community members, and archives professionals can share knowledge, explore the library’s vast resources, and make new discoveries that expand our knowledge about Oregon’s complex history;

-Twenty-first-century behind-the-scenes processing and work spaces will give OHS professional staff the space and technology they need to preserve and provide access to collections for the next 120 years.
+- Twenty-first-century behind-the-scenes workspaces that give OHS staff the space and technology they need to preserve and make collections available for the next 120 years; and